• Skip to primary navigation

 Jump to Recipe Pin Recipe Jump to Video

-Coated in a selection of spices, seeds and nuts, homemade labaneh balls (also known as labneh balls) hide within them a perfectly creamy and tangy centre.
+Coated in a selection of spices, seeds and nuts, homemade labneh balls with olive oil (also known as labaneh balls) are creamy and have a tangy centre.
+You cannot have a traditional Israeli breakfast without them.

 Jump to:

-• Homemade Labaneh - a Part of any Middle Eastern Breakfast
+• Homemade Labaneh: Part of any Middle Eastern Breakfast

 • Serving Suggestions